dtrianab/Airflow_News_Pipelines/steps.md

-# Build custome airflow image
+# How to Build custom airflow image

+- Initialize the database
+On all operating systems, you need to run database migrations and create the first user account.
+To do it, run. docker-compose up airflow-init

 docker build . -f Dockerfile --tag my-image:0.0.1